sloganking/BvhToMimic/README.md

 # BvhToMimic [WIP]

+## Notice

+This repository has been largly superseded by [BvhToDeepMimic](https://github.com/BartMoyaers/BvhToDeepMimic) which has built upon a forked version of this repository.

 ## Goal

 The [DeepMimic project](https://github.com/xbpeng/DeepMimic) currently offers no way to import custom reference motions.
 This is shown in [DeepMimic issue #23](https://github.com/xbpeng/DeepMimic/issues/23).
 This project aims to transfer animation data from .BVH files into DeepMimic Motion files.
 Motion files can then be used to Train DeepMimic skills.